 To do this, consider calculating daily interest rates and maximum charges.

-Why is payday loan interest so high?
+Why are payday loan interest rates so high?

 Borrowers tend to use payday loans as a last resort, in an emergency and when they do not have other credit options to fall back on.
 These might be people that have outstanding debts elsewhere or have been turned down by other loan providers.